apache/incubator-kie-kogito-examples/process-decisions-rest-quarkus/README.md

 * #### License Validation Task (DRL)

 Represents the task to do the call to the DRL service.

+Rest Work Item
+Service Task

 * #### Traffic Violation Task (DMN)
 Represents the task to do the call to the DMN service.

+Rest Work Item
+Service Task

 * #### Suspended Task
 Just a task example where it could be performend and action based on the driver suspension.
 Here it is just logging the information in the console.